IBMStreams/streamsx.documentation/docs/4.1/Install-VM.markdown

     This .zip file contains the following files:

-    ~~~~~~
-    vmware-streamsVxxx-qse-v1.vmx, which is in the vmware-streamsVxxx-qse-v1.vmwarevm directory
+     * `vmware-streamsVxxx-qse-v1.vmx` (this is in the `vmware-streamsVxxx-qse-v1.vmwarevm` directory)
-    ~~~~~~

-    Several Virtual Disk-snumber.vmdk files, which are in the vmware-streamsVxxx-qse-v1.vmwarevm directory
+     * Several `Virtual Disk-snumber.vmdk` files (these are in the `vmware-streamsVxxx-qse-v1.vmwarevm` directory)

-1. Start the Quick Start Edition VMware image by double-clicking the vmware-streamsVxxx-qse-v1.vmx file.
+1. Start the Quick Start Edition VMware image by double-clicking the `vmware-streamsVxxx-qse-v1.vmx` file.

     The first time that you start the image, several messages and prompts are displayed.
 Otherwise, the Quick Start Edition VMware image desktop opens.